sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 Go to a different terminal and try

-mplayer test.mp3      [Note: run some test file and make sure it is playing through speaker.
-You need to provide a test.mp3 file]
+mplayer /usr/share/sounds/alsa/Front_Center.wav  [Note: run some test file and make sure it is playing through speaker]

 aplay /usr/share/sounds/alsa/Front_Center.wav [Note: Test installation.
 Front_Center.wav is an existing file; no need to provide a new mp3 file]

 Step 6: Set up autorun and auto restarts
 -------------------------------------------------
-To autorun script on raspberrry pi startup make quranMedia.py as an executable by typing the following on a terminal:
+To autorun script on raspberrry pi startup make quranMedia.py to be executable by typing the following on a terminal:

 chmod +x quranMedia.py